stt3536/hello-world/README.md

 # hello-world
-do you hear the people singing? singing a song of angryman
+Do you hear the people singing?
+Singing a song of an angry man.
 Do you think this world is full of pleasures?